-This section describes trends in commercial participation, landings, revenue, and price for the American Samoa troll fishery.
-The PMUS harvested by alia longliners are not included in this section as alia fishing is classified as longline fishing despite alia vessels being of small size.
-Figure 129 presents the trends of revenue and pounds sold of the troll fishery for American Samoa for 2003-2022 and Figure 130 presents the price trend of the pelagic price for the PMUS sold by the trollers during 2003-2022.
-Supporting data for Figure 129 and Figure 130 are presented in Table A-116.
-There were six years of commercial landings and revenue data during the 20-year period that were confidential and not presented due to fewer than three vendors submitting commercial receipts to the data collection program.
-In 2020, PMUS pounds sold and revenue by trolling (including trolling from mixed gear trips) were the lowest recorded over the past decade at less than 2,000 lb (valued at \$6,440), down from 13,892 lb in 2019.
-It was expected that commercial landings and revenue in 2021 and 2022 would be even lower, as total landings of PMUS were lower for these two years.
+This section will describe trends in commercial participation, landings, revenues, and prices for the American Samoa troll fishery.
+The PMUS harvested by alia longliners are not included in this section as alia fishing is included as longline fishing even alia vessels are small size of vessels.
+Figure 129 presents the trends of revenue and pounds sold of the troll fishery for American Samoa for 2012-2021 and

+Figure 130 presents the price trend of the pelagic price for the PMUS sold by the trollers during 2012-2021.
+Supporting data for Figure 129 and

+Figure 130 are presented in Table A-116.
+There were six years data of commercial landings and revenue data during the 20-years-period were confidential and not presented due to less than 3 vendors submitting commercial receipts to the data collection program.
+In 2020, PMUS pounds sold and revenue by trolling (including trolling from mixed gear trips) were the lowest during the past 10 years, less than 2,000 lb (valued at \$6,440), down from 13,892 lb in 2019.
+It was expected that commercial landings and revenue in 2021 and 2022 were even lower as total landings of PMUS were lower for these two years.
 On average, the PMUS commercial landings were 17% of total PMUS landings for the non-longline fishery.